apetrynet/pyfilemail/README.rst

 You should register and get an `API KEY <http://www.filemail.com/apidoc/ApiKey.aspx>`_ to unlock all features and be able to add/delete/update your transfers.
 You'll be able to send files without registering, but remember to use the "--anonymous" option in the tool.

+As it is now the API is a thin wrapper around filemail's REST API.
+Appart from :class:`pyfilemail.User` and :class:`pyfilemail.Transfer` classes, all return objects from filemail are kept as ``dict`` based on the json response.

+I've tried to keep this api as simple as possible and rely on filemail's own validation of data and error codes to keep you all in check :) The reason for this is that I don't work at filemail and have no insight in what validation they have for the data passed.
+It also saves me a lot of head ache writing rock solid validation code and I think this is a more flexible way of doing it.
+Please correct me if I'm wrong here.

+So far this has been developed and tested on Ubuntu.
+I'll try to get my hands on a Windows and OSX machine and addapt the code to make sure it works there as well.

+Any feedback is more than welcome and please report bugs through `github <https://github.com/apetrynet/pyfilemail/issues>`_

 Command line example
 ********************